City Gallery (Manhattan): History

 In November 1958, artists Red Grooms and Jay Milder, founded the City Gallery inside of Grooms' third-floor walk-up inside of a Flatiron Loft, which was located at 735 Sixth Avenue (the northwest corner of Twenty-Forth street).
 The loft was around twenty feet by forty feet and was primarily being used as a Grooms' studio.

 Grooms and Milder were previously part of the Phoenix Gallery, a cooperative art gallery founded during the 10th Street gallery boom.
 When Phoenix Gallery declined to show Claes Oldenburg's work, Grooms and Milder dropped out of Phoenix and City Gallery organized Oldenberg's first New York City exhibition.

 The City Gallery gallery ceased operations in May 1959 when Grooms left the city for the summer.
 After Grooms returned to New York in the fall, he moved downtown to Delancey Street and subsequently founded the Delancey Street Museum, which featured many of the same artists exhibited at City Gallery, and also presented some of the first 'Happenings.'
-The building that housed City Gallery was demolished soon after Grooms moved out.
+The building that housed City Gallery was demolished soon after the Grooms moved out.